jbopp/pypmj/projects/scattering/mie/mie2D_extended/README.md

 # Description

 The **mie2D_extended-project** is the extended version of the mie2D-project, containing a larger number of parameters, e.g. for convergence testing.
-It describes the light scattering off an infinite glass rod The surroundings consists of air.
+It describes the light scattering off an infinite glass rod.
+The surroundings consist of air.
 The incoming light field has a vacuum wavelength of
 $\lambda_0=550\,\mathrm{nm}$ and is polarized in $z$-direction with amplitude equal to one.
 The radius of the glass rod is parametrized.
-It has a fixed refractive index of $n=1.52$. *Please see the online tutorial linked above for more information*.
+It has a fixed refractive index of $n=1.52$. *Please see the [online tutorial][JCMtutorial] for more information*.

-This is the

 [JCMtutorial]: http://www.jcmwave.com/JCMsuite/doc/html/PythonInterface/849f4e5b5a742e774b22bb4811574000.html